Skip to content

 What is a 40% return annuity?

-It’s typically a fixed or fixed indexed annuity with a contractual feature designed to ensure the value reaches at least 140% of the initial premium by a stated point (often around year 10), subject to vesting and product terms.
+It’s typically a fixed or fixed indexed annuity designed so the contract value reaches at least 140% of the initial premium by a stated year (often around year 10), subject to vesting and product terms.
+Some investors compare this structure to other bonus-style designs such as a guaranteed 40% bonus retirement annuity when evaluating minimum growth features.

 Is the 40% guarantee on my cash value or only for income?

 It depends on the contract.
-Some apply the guarantee to the account value; others apply it to an income benefit base used to calculate lifetime withdrawals.
-Always confirm which value the 40% feature applies to.
+Some apply the guarantee to the account value; others apply it to an income benefit base used to calculate withdrawals.
+Understanding what an income annuity benefit base is can help clarify how these values differ.

 How does the vesting schedule work?

-Many designs vest gradually over time (often described as roughly 4% per year over 10 years).
-Surrendering early or taking excess withdrawals may reduce the vested benefit and standard surrender charges may still apply.
+Many designs vest gradually over time (often structured over about 10 years).
+Surrendering early or taking excess withdrawals may reduce the benefit and trigger surrender charges.
+Reviewing how vesting schedules work in bonus annuities can provide additional clarity.

 Can my value end up higher than 140%?